EPFL-Center-for-Imaging/napari-magic-wand/README.md

 # 🪄 napari-magic-wand

-Object annotation in Napari using a *magic wand* (shortest path algorithm).
-This plugin is based on the [PyIFT](https://github.com/PyIFT/pyift) library.
-This tool supports annotation in 2D (grayscale and RGB), 2D+t (grayscale, frame by frame) and 3D images (slice by slice).
-It can be used to annotate **paths** or solid objects via their contour.
+Object annotation in Napari using *magic wands* (shortest path algorithms).
+This plugin supports annotation in 2D (grayscale and RGB), 2D+t (grayscale, frame by frame) and 3D images (slice by slice).
+It can be used to annotate **paths** or the contour of solid objects.

+The plugin provides two annotation functions:

+- The **Magic wand** tool is based on the [PyIFT](https://github.com/PyIFT/pyift) library.
+Use it to trace annotations that follow the **intensity gradients** in the image.
+- The **Brightest path** tool is based on the [Brightest Path Lib](https://github.com/mapmanager/brightest-path-lib) library.
+Use it to trace annotations that follow **the brightest (or darkest) path** between two points.

 <p align="center">
     <img src="https://github.com/MalloryWittwer/napari-magic-wand/blob/main/assets/screenshot.gif" height="400">
 </p>

+**Related plugins**

-Please also take a look at the [grabber-ift](https://www.napari-hub.org/plugins/grabber-ift) plugin, which offers similar functionality but slightly different user interactions.
+Take a look at these related plugins that offer similar functionality and slightly different user interactions.

+- [grabber-ift](https://www.napari-hub.org/plugins/grabber-ift) which is based on *pyift*.
+- [napari-tracing](https://github.com/mapmanager/napari-tracing) which is based on *brightest-path-lib*.

 ## Installation